nabil0412/github-final-project/CONTRIBUTING.md

 Please note we have a [Code of Conduct](#code-of-conduct), please follow it in all your interactions with the project and its community.

-## Coding Standards

-This project adheres to the PEP 8 Python Coding Style Guidelines, Django naming conventions, and other standards.
-See [STYLE.md](docs/STYLE.md) for details.

-## Programming Languages
-Python code is written at the [Python 3.6](https://docs.python.org/3.6/) level.

 ## Pull Request Process